SanderMertens/flecs/README.md

 Reflecs systems are stored as entities internally, which is why handles to systems are of the `EcsEntity` type.

 ### Task
 A task is a system that has no interest expression.
 Tasks are run once every frame.
-Tasks are defined the same way as normal systems, but instead of an interest expression, they provide `0`:
+Tasks are defined the same way as normal systems, but instead of an interest expression, you specify `0`:

 ```c
 ECS_SYSTEM(world, MyTask, EcsOnFrame, 0);